-- 1. The child's parents are legally married to each other at the time of the child's birth; - 2.
-Unwed parents sign a Paternity Acknowledgment Form - 2.1.
-At the hospital when the child is born, or later at either - 2.2.
-The State Office of Vital Records in Atlanta or - 2.3.
-The Vital Records Office in the county where the child was born; NOTE: In some counties, the Paternity Acknowledgment Forms are processed at the Probate Court Office rather than the Vital Records Office. - 2.4.
-Effective July 1, 2008, parents may complete the PA form anywhere as long as their signatures are signed by a Notary Public.
+- 1. the child's parents are legally married to each other at the time of the child's birth; - 2. unwed parents sign a Paternity Acknowledgment Form - 2.1. at the hospital when the child is born, or later at either - 2.2. the State Office of Vital Records in Atlanta or - 2.3. the Vital Records Office in the county where the child was born; NOTE: in some counties, the Paternity Acknowledgment Forms are processes at the Probate Court Office rather than the Vital Records Office. - 2.4.
+Effective July 1, 2008, parents may complete the PA form anywhere as long as their signatures are witnessed by a Notary Public.
 It is then the responsibility of the parents to submit the original PA document to the State Office of Vital Records for filing. - 3.
-Court order, (divorce decree, separation agreement, or other judicial or administrative order). - Question: The mother of the child is married; however, the biological father of the child is not her husband.
-How can they prove the biological father is the legal father? - Answer: Georgia law presumes the husband to be the biological father of the child.
+Court order, (divorce decree, separation agreement, or other judicial or administrative order). - Question:The mother of the child is married; however the biological father of the child is not her husband.
+How can they prove the biological father is the legal father?Answer:Georgia law presumes the husband to be the biological father of the child.
 For legal advice regarding this issue, please contact an attorney. - Question: The mother of my child is deceased, and paternity has not been established.
-How can I establish paternity for my child? - Answer: Paternity testing labs typically offer "motherless" parentage testing.
+How can I establish paternity for my child? - Answer: Genetic testing labs typically offer "motherless" parentage testing.
 You should discuss this option with the laboratory.

-PATERNITY TESTING
+DNA/PATERNITY TESTING

-- Question: Who do I contact to arrange for DNA testing to be sure I'm the child's father? - Answer: If you have a case with the Division of Child Support Services (DCSS) in Georgia, contact an agent to discuss parentage testing.

-If you have a case with a child support office in a state other than Georgia, contact that office to discuss parentage testing.

-If you do not have a case with child support and want to arrange for independent testing, there are several labs and clinics that perform parentage testing.
+Question: Answer: Who do I contact to arrange for DNA testing to be sure I'm the child's father?
+If you have a case with the Office of Child Support Services in Georgia, contact an agent to discuss parentage testing.
+If you have a case with a Child Support Office in a state other than Georgia, contact that office to discuss parentage testing.
+If you do not have a case with Child Support and want to arrange for independent testing, there are several labs and clinics that perform parentage testing.
 You may search telephone listings or search for labs on the Internet.
 When deciding which lab to use, you should review the laboratory's credentials to ensure that it is accredited by the American Association of Blood Banks (AABB).

-Question: What is the cost of a paternity test to determine parentage?

-Answer: There is no cost to you for establishing paternity through the DCSS except for the application for services fee and the cost of paternity testing (if the test results indicate the alleged father is the biological parent of the child).
-Currently, the cost for paternity testing is \$40 per person.
-For mother, father, and child, the total cost of paternity testing through DCSS is \$120.
+You may also contact the Paternity Program at 1.866.296.8262 or 706.721.7001 for a listing of DNA labs.
+Question: Answer: What is the cost of a DNA test to determine parentage?
+Costs vary, depending on the lab you choose.
+If you have a case with the Georgia Office of Child Support Services (OCSS) and DNA testing is scheduled through them, there is no initial cost for the testing.
+If the test results indicate the father cannot be excluded as the child's biological father, the OCSS must then be reimbursed for the tests at a rate of \$31.00 per person.
+Costs for three people (mother, father, and child) total \$93.00 when scheduled through the Georgia OCSS.

-Question: What happens after I receive the results of the paternity test?
+Question: What happens after I receive the results of the genetic test?

-Answer: If a court case has been initiated and is pending the results of the test...
-Your legal representative or DCSS will proceed with the court case in one of the following ways:
+If a court case has been initiated and is pending the results of the test...
+Your legal representative OR the OCSS will proceed with the court case in one of the following ways:

-- If the test results show you are not the biological father of the child...
-A court order will be presented to the court asking for dismissal of the court case because paternity testing has excluded you as the father. - 2.
-If the test results show you cannot be excluded as the biological father of the child...
+- 1. If the test results show you are not the biological father of the child...
+A court order will be presented to the court asking for dismissal of the court case because genetic testing has excluded you as the father. - 2. if the test results shows you cannot be excluded as the biological father of the child...